The Life-Altering Antidote to Job-Hunting for the Over 55: Moving to Mexico

 An astonishing 57% of missing workers are between 55 and 64.
 Another 13.4% are between 65 and 74.
 Added up, that means 70.4% of missing workers are over 55.

 A 63-year-old friend of mine recently lost his $250,000 executive job.
 He is substitute teaching for about $19,000 a year.
-(He was crushed initially when he “couldn’t even get a job at a bike shop.”
-(As if that’s not a plum job!)
-His skill level is obviously high.
-Another is an association executive trying to get a secretarial job.
+(He was crushed initially when he “couldn’t even get a job at a bike shop”…as if that’s not a plum job!).
+Another friend is an association executive trying to get a secretarial job.
 The list goes on and on and assuredly includes many of your friends.

 Many, many talented, educated, creative older people are driving Uber and patching together $ 18-hour contract work.
 A few have gotten soul-crushing back-office work.
 They have solid credentials and lifelong habits of success.
 Those traits haven't mattered.
 Not one bit.

 It’s bitter fruit.
-A long-term diet of it makes even the most positive person angry, their personalities fundamentally changed after decades of producing great work.
+A long-term diet of it makes even the most positive person angry, their personalities fundamentally changed after decades of producing great work, believing in the power of it, then being cast aside.

-As a reformed purchaser of motivational books, I’ve learned that in spite of all this positive thinking, without specialized background like healthcare and or an advanced degree, your odds as a 55+ job seeker are not good.
+As a reformed purchaser of motivational books, I have learned that in spite of all this positive thinking on the part of Hannon and the circuit of cheer who publish her articles, without specialized background like healthcare and or an advanced degree, your odds as a 55+ job seeker are not good.
 In fact, they are terrible.

 I’m aware that no Baby Boomer website editors are going to be knocking my doors down for interviews and gushing over me as they do Ms. Hannon for saying it, but I’ve earned the right.